charlenebatiste/Mothership/reflections.md

 - [x] What are your goals for today?
 - [x] Do you have any blockers?

 1. I repaired bad data in the spaceObject factory function and built the detectImpact function.
 On impact with a asteroid the console logs 'game over'.
 I also created a mothership object and on impact with the mothership, the console logs "you won".
+I built modals that are called when either of those functions are true that lets the player quit the game or restart.
 2. RESPONSE
 3. RESPONSE